-When [Save to HMI memory (10000 limited)] is selected and the sampled data reaches 10000 records, the system will delete the earliest 1000 records and keep on saving data to HMI memory.

-When [Save to HMI memory (until space full)] is selected, the system will keep on saving data to HMI memory, in this case, the data may not be synchronized to database server.
-When the HMI memory storage is full, the system will delete the earliest 1000 records and keep on saving data to HMI memory.

-- When USB disk or SD card is selected, and the number of records reaches 10000, the system will automatically save the sampled data to the external device and delete the earliest 1000 records on HMI. - To synchronize the data to database server, select a database that has been configured before.
+- When [Save to HMI memory (10000 limited)] is selected and the sampled data reaches 10000 records, the system will delete the earliest 1000 records and keep on saving data to HMI memory. - When [Save to HMI memory (until space full)] is selected, the system will keep on saving data to HMI memory without clearing the earlier records.
+In this case, the data may not be synchronized to database.
+When USB disk or SD card is selected, and the number of records reaches 10000, the system will automatically save the sampled data to the external device and delete the earliest 1000 records on HMI.
+To synchronize the data to database server, select a database that has been configured before.
 See synchronization rules in "8.4 Synchronizing cMT Viewer data and Saving to External Device".

-Customized file handling

-This feature can be used to customize naming and management of data sampling files (db).
+See Database Server usage in "13.44 Database Server".
+This feature can be used to customize naming and Customized file handling management of data sampling files (db).
 The current db file is saved in HMI memory.
 Please note the following two points when Sync.
-Destination is USB disk / SD card:

-- When db file name changes, the .db file with the former name will be synchronized to USB disk / SD card. - 2.
-If a new db file is generated when there's no existing USB disk / SD card on HMI, the earlier db file will be deleted.
+Destination is USB disk / SD card: 1.
+When db file name changes, the .db file with the former name will be synchronized to USB disk / SD card.
+2. If a new db file is generated when there's no existing USB disk / SD card on HMI, the earlier db file will be deleted.
 For example, if 20161218.db is the current file, when 20161219.db is generated and no external device is inserted to HMI, and then 20161218.db will be deleted.
 When [Customized file handling] is used, enabling [Sync. to database] is not possible.

-Auto sync. periodically

-Data will be automatically synchronized to the designated external device in the specified time interval, regardless of the rules explained above.
+Find Customized File Handling settings dialog box in "8.3.2 Customized File Handling".
+Auto sync.
+Data will be automatically synchronized to the designated periodically external device in the specified time interval, regardless of the rules explained above.
 Please note that the timer will reset when a control address is used.
 See "8.4 Synchronizing cMT Viewer data and Saving to External Device or Database Server".
 All record in When Sync.
 Destination is USB disk / SD card, the one file preservation limit is 1 to 65535 days.
 Customized file When Sync.
-Destination is USB disk / SD card, the handling preservation limit is 1 to 65535 files.
+Destination is USB disk / SD card, the preservation limit is 1 to 65535 files. handling

 When Sync.
 Destination is HMI memory, the preservation limit is 1 to 1000 files.
 History source Data can be read from USB disk, SD card, or Database.